top of page

 As an improvisor, Taylor works primarily with the electric guitar, as well as live signal processing and generative electronics.
 He has worked with Brian Horton, Anne Lanzilotti, Paul Rudy, Mark Southerland, The Tipping Point Ensemble, Unbound Ensemble, and the UMKC IMP Ensemble, and been featured on Subtropics Marathon, Miami Buskerfest, Stanford CCRMA Teleconcert, UTEMS Electro-Acousitc Recital Series, and International Workshop Struer.

-As of Fall 2022, Dr. Taylor is a Clinical Assistant Professor of Music Technology at Purdue University's Rueff School of Design, Art, and Performance.
+Dr. Taylor is a Clinical Assistant Professor of Music Technology at Purdue University's Rueff School of Design, Art, and Performance.
 He holds a B.M. in Composition from the University of Missouri - Kansas City Conservatory of Music and Dance, an M.M. in Composition from the University of Miami Frost School of Music, and a D.M.A in Composition at the University of Texas at Austin, where he was a staff member for the Experimental and Electronic Music Studios.
 Primary teachers include Jason Thorpe Buchanan, Annie Gosfield, Dorothy Hindman, Zhou Long, Charles Norman Mason, Lansing McLoskey, James Mobberley, Januibe Tejera, Christopher Tripani, Paul Rudy, Chen Yi, and Nina C. Young.

 Bio: Bio